About The Treatment

 What else?

-Sometimes I use cupping, electro stimulation, herbal plasters and ointments, tuning forks, tui na massage, or other techniques.
-We decide as part of the ongoing intake and evaluation process whether the addition of any therapies will benefit you.
+Sometimes I use herbal plasters and ointments, tuning forks, magnets, tui na massage, auricular treatments, or other techniques.
+We decide as part of the evaluation process whether the addition of any therapies will benefit you.

 Fees